Why a brand newsroom?

 At the earliest stages, set aside time for ideation.
 Brainstorm lots of different ideas, and when you’ve come up with one that’s a good fit for this project or campaign, start storyboarding it.
 Ask a lot of questions at this point:

-When you’re satisfied that this is the right piece of content to meet your goals, you can add it to your content calendar and move on to the next stage.
+When you’re satisfied that this is the right piece of content to meet your goals, you can add it to your content calendar and move on to the next stage of our newsroom management system guide.

 Create a content calendar